 It is native to northeastern and central United States and eastern Canada.
 Sugar maples contain sap, and older trees have shaggy bark.
 Open-grown trees have smaller trunks and narrower canopies than forest-grown ones.
 Sugar maples create strong root systems in the loose soil of all types.

 They reach maturity after 30 to 40 years and can live for over 150 years.

 In general, they are not bothered by diseases and pests.
-However, in suboptimal conditions, they suffer from verticillium wilt, scales, aphids, borers, and powdery mildew.
+However, they suffer from verticillium wilt, scales, aphids, borers, and powdery mildew in suboptimal conditions.
 In hotter climates, including zones above 8a, the tree's leaves may brown at the edges, and its center could hold leaves through the winter.
 If growing in more basic soils, it can develop chlorosis.
-If the soil stays wet for long stretches of time, the tree may develop root rot.
+If the soil stays wet for long periods, the tree may develop root rot.